fandres70/NSE-Engine/App/readme.txt

-The Z-WAMP Server Pack is a lightweight zero-install Web server package that runs on Windows.
+/*Owner & Copyrights: Vance King Saxbe.
+A.*/The Z-WAMP Server Pack is a lightweight zero-install Web server package that runs on Windows.
 The project aims to provide the latest production/stable versions of Apache, MySQL, PHP, Adminer, MongoDB, MemCached, SQLite, eAccelerator, and Alternative PHP Cache (APC) to boost server performance.